 Explore Singapore with Maritime and Port Authority of Singapore

 To best experience our vibrant past, Maritime and Port Authority of Singapore (MPA) has designed a guided maritime trail that’ll bring you on a journey from Telok Ayer to Kampong Glam.
-Like going on a treasure hunt, you’ll visit various locations to spot the easter eggs or historical landmarks that have a rich maritime history behind it.
+Like going on a treasure hunt, you’ll visit various locations to spot the easter eggs or historical landmarks in the CBD that have a rich maritime history behind it.
 Plus, they’re free to join!

 Happening every 3rd Saturday of the month, follow this complimentary trail to learn about how the first immigrants landed and brought along with them a piece of their culture before coming together to create the Singapore that we know of today.
 From along the Telok Ayer streets up to Kampong Glam, you’ll find traces of our forefathers’ first landing.